Best Practices in Test Automation for Agile And Continuous Delivery

-The automated tests should be reliable and must be implemented continuously in order to get instant feedback.
-For this, you need to ensure that most of the quality assurance is completed while new features are being developed within the sprint.
+The automated tests should be reliable and implemented continuously to get instant feedback.
+You must ensure that most quality assurance is completed while new features are developed within the sprint.
 The new functionalities should not hamper the workflow of the existing features of the application.

-The concern here is that the Sprint duration is low which makes it practically impossible to execute the entire test case when the application advances towards the end of the Sprint.
+The concern is that the Sprint duration is low, making it practically impossible to execute the entire test case when the application advances towards the end of the Sprint.
 An automated Test Suite is your answer here.

 So, an obvious question arises, “How do you create a sustainable automated testing architecture for Agile and Continuous Delivery?”

-Despite the fact that test object changes continuously, it is not possible to work in Agile and Continuous Delivery without Test Automation to cope with changing requirements.
+Even though test object changes continuously, working in Agile and Continuous Delivery without Test Automation to cope with changing requirements is impossible.

-Here are some of the best practices you should follow:
+Here are some of the test automation best practices you should follow:

 Keep Tests Small And Run Lean

 Your continuous testing process should aim at providing value to the business.
-Instead of investing in producing artifacts that may not pass any value, create a testing strategy that is aesthetically lean.
+Instead of investing in producing artifacts that may not pass any value, create an aesthetically lean testing strategy.
 Short test cases will help you remove unnecessary test data, enable instant modifications as per regression requirements, and help slice down the maintenance of large test suites.